 Clearly there’s a LOT to love about Rush Creek Lodge.
 But I’ve actually saved the best for last.

 Hands down, our favorite thing about Rush Creek Lodge, and why we were SO excited to have the chance to stay there, is their social philosophy.
-Rush Creek, and its sister lodge Evergreen, are both social enterprises.
+Rush Creek, and its sister Evergreen Lodge, are both social enterprises.
 What that means is that their Social Mission is at the core of everything they do.
 For the owners of Rush Creek, a business isn’t just about earning money: it’s about being a force for social good.
 A steward of social change.
 Using business as a platform to actually create and drive positive change in the world.

 Rush Creek is a living embodiment of all of our beliefs in one stunning, cozy lodge.
 And we could not be more excited about this place, you guys.

 There are 2 facets of Rush Creek’s social stewardship.
 There’s an environmental component, committed to energy conservation and environmentally sustainable practices.
 Hence why there are no disposable containers of delicious smelling forest-scented soap for me to squirrel away.

-The other fact of Rush Creek’s mission is the amazing Youth Program.
+The other facet of Rush Creek’s mission is the amazing Youth Program.
 Rush Creek and Evergreen lodge hire young people from urban backgrounds to work as paid seasonal interns, living and working in the lodge.
 They learn valuable skills and gain experience while learning to love and appreciate the outdoors and spend the summer exploring Yosemite National Park, right in their backyard.

 This project is incredibly close to our hearts, as Jeremy is a teacher at an urban high school.
 We’ll actually be encouraging his students to apply to the Youth Program.
 How cool is it that our worlds can intersect like this, Jeremy’s teaching and my travel blogging?
 I hope one day that one of our readers visits Rush Creek Lodge and meet one of Jeremy’s amazing students!